Background of HOTSPOT

 Methodology of the HOTSPOT project

-The methodology of the HOTSPOT project includes the use of existing data, sampling of new data, laboratory experiments and statistical modelling.
-In addition, HOTSPOT strives to disseminate its research to multiple audiences.
+The methodology of HOTSPOT includes the use of existing data, sampling of new data, laboratory experiments, modelling and interviews and focus group discussions.

 Learn more about the methodology of the HOTSPOT project